Any links to Amazon are affiliate links.

 And THAT is why I hate laundry so.

-But, as I shared last year, I have been working on improving my attitude toward laundry.
+But, as I shared in the past, I have been working on improving my attitude toward laundry.
 And in my efforts to do so, I have found some things that work to make it a bit more tolerable. (for previous tips, see Quick Cleaning: Laundry Day.

 I found some smaller hampers to use and replace my older ones that took up more space.
 This way, I can have more hampers in the same area–which means laundry can be automatically sorted as it is put in hampers.
 This means less sorting on laundry day.
 Follow me?
 Easier.